Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 * AspNetFormsAuth packages will automatically import all principals and permissions form SimpleWindowsAuth package, if used before.
   Note that roles cannot be automatically imported because SimpleWindowsAuth depends on Active Directory user groups.
-* Authentication is implemented using Microsoft's `SimpleMembershipProvider` (WebMatrix).
-* The log in form and service allow anonymous access (it is a standard forms authentication feature).
+* The login form and service allow anonymous access (it is a standard forms authentication feature).

 <a id="AuthenticationServiceApi"></a>